Home - Blog

 In Summary

 You have numerous IC mounting options out there.
-In this guide, we explored what plastic leaded chip carriers are.
+In this guide, we explored what plastic-leaded chip carriers are.
 We defined their advantages and compared them to leadless chip carriers.
-This should inform your next decision on which type of SMD you choose to integrate with your PCB.
+This should inform your next decision on which type of SMD to integrate with your PCB.

-Nevertheless, we hope you have enjoyed reading this guide and have found it to be helpful.
+Nevertheless, we hope you have enjoyed reading this guide and found it helpful.
 As always, thank you for reading.

 Avatar photo